kecman/view/PLAN.md

 ## Next Release

-- [Refactor] Separate Render_Info from Display_Info
-- Implement brute force search of closest point to ray cast and show the coordinates of it
+- [UI/UX] Implement brute force search of closest point to ray cast and show the coordinates of it
   - Implement a button placing the orbit at the closest point
 - [Rendering] Render normals using geometry shader, use n to toggle normals on/off
 - [Rendering] Add transparency option